PavanRangani/docs/docs/prd/estate-plan/will.md

   - For Guardian : `No First Guardians Available` & `No Second Guardians Avaialble`.
   - Specific Bequests : `No Individuals Avaiable` & `No Charities Available`.
   - For Trust & Second Trustee : `No Trusts Available`  &  `No Second Trustee(s) Available`.
-- Confermation dialog.
+- Confirmation dialog.
 See this //TODO
 - Error message: `Testamentary trust with same name already exists` in the Trust name field.